skarj/devops-examples/README.md

 # Image Fetcher
-This repository contains some usefull examples:
+This repository contains examples that may be usefull for Devops Engineers:
-  * simple python falsk application that works with AWS Dynamodb and S3 services
+  * python falsk application that uses AWS Dynamodb, AWS S3 and REST api
-  * nginx-unit configuration example with python application in docker container
+  * nginx-unit configuration example for python application in docker container
-  * docker compose example for local tests
+  * docker-compose example for local tests
   * troposphere blueprints/stacker configs for AWS EKS cluster creation
+  * Helm chart example

 ## Required tools